WolfExplode/Scripts/Replace youtube embed with image.md

 // 4.
 Insert New Image Elements AND SET THE LINK EXPLICITLY
 // -----------------------------------------------------
 const newImageIds = [];
-const DEFAULT_WIDTH = 500; // A reasonable default width for a thumbnail
+const DEFAULT_WIDTH = 560;
 const ASPECT_RATIO = 16/9;

-for (const [, linkData] of linksToProcess) {
+for (const data of elementsToReplace) {
+  // Determine new image size, prioritizing old element's size if reasonable
+  // Text elements often have small widths, so use a sensible default. const newWidth = data.originalWidth > 100 || data.originalWidth === 0
+    ?
+DEFAULT_WIDTH
+    : data.originalWidth;
+  const newHeight = newWidth / ASPECT_RATIO;

   // 1.
-Clear or set a temporary link for ea.addImage to ensure proper processing ea.style.link = null;
+Clear the link from the global style to avoid unintended propagation/overrides ea.style.link = null;

   // 2.
-Add the image element using the thumbnail URL const imageId = await ea.addImage(
+Add the image element using the thumbnail URL.
+It will be positioned using the original center. const imageId = await ea.addImage(
-    linkData.x - DEFAULT_WIDTH / 2, // Center the image X
+    data.originalX - newWidth / 2, // Center the image X
-    linkData.y - (DEFAULT_WIDTH / ASPECT_RATIO) / 2, // Center the image Y
+    data.originalY - newHeight / 2, // Center the image Y
-    linkData.thumbnailUrl,
+    data.thumbnailUrl,
     false, // Do not auto-scale to fit max size false  // Do not anchor
   );